samuli-kekki/flask-test/README.md

 # Notes:

 Investigate what is a good way to return streaming temperatures.
 Currently it is returning JSON fragments, not one complete JSON document.

+Investiagate adding index for timestamp column in the database schema.
+How to add indexes with SQLAlchemy?

+Investigate using a time series database.